deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-OVERVIEW.md

 permalink: en/deckhouse-overview.html
 ---

 Welcome to the home page of the Deckhouse Kubernetes cluster management platform documentation!
-We recommend starting with the [Getting Started]({{ site.url }}/{{ page.lang }}/gs/) guide for those who haven't yet tried the platform.
+We recommend starting with the [Getting started]({{ site.url }}/{{ page.lang }}/gs/) guide for those who haven't yet tried the platform.
 It provides step-by-step instructions for deploying the platform to any infrastructure.

 Here are some tips on how to find what you need:
 <ul>